kefirchk/JarvisChatBot/README.md

 Create a **.env** file in the project directory and fill it with your data:

     TELEGRAM_BOT_TOKEN         - your Telegram bot token
-    OPENAI_API_KEY             - your token received from OpenAI ASSISTANT_ID               - assistant id of OpenAI
+    OPENAI_API_TOKEN             - your token received from OpenAI ASSISTANT_ID               - assistant id of OpenAI
     DB_HOST                    - ip address of your database DB_PORT                    - port of database